I have been practising manual therapy for over 25 years running my own practice in North London.

-Before getting involved in the health field I studied a five-year Art History BA in Spain and afterwards I went to Italy to continue my postgraduate studies.
-It was only when I came to the UK that my interest shifted to health science and I started the never-ending path of learning how to work towards a balanced mind-body connection.
+It was only when I came to the UK that my interest shifted to health sciences and I started the never-ending path of learning how to work towards a balanced mind-body connection.

 I don't believe much in the importance of qualifications or in having lots of letters after one's name.
 I believe that experience, enthusiasm and a good heart are much more important in this profession.
 However, I am aware that sometimes they help to build some initial trust, so here are some of my qualifications: